tobek/laminae/06-ngd.md

 		* memorialize it
 	+ bloodletting, scarification
 	+ like the Midsommar screaming one
+	+ you put a construct on a pedestal and sing its praises and then smash it - graveyard of empty pedestals
+		* maybe higher impact: you're in a makeshift room with the pedestal, and aftewards the walls are let down and you see all the other empty pedestals. and then you smash it?
 - somewhat dangerous?
 - tattooed and weird petitioners?
 - enviro